Akaleonard/front-end/README.md

 # Salty Hacker News Troll Frontend

+You can find the project deployed at https://saltyhackers.netlify.app/

 An app that uses Hacker News comment data to rank commenters based on comment "saltiness."

 #### MVP